MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Multiple HDFS namespaces are not supported now (ask or send patches, if you need it :-)).

+<a name="usage"></a>
+##Usage

+<a name="security"></a>
+###Enable Security

+Security in Hadoop is based on Kerberos.
+Keytab files needs to be prepared on the proper places before enabling the security.

+Following parameters are used for security (see also [Module Parameters](#parameters)):

+* *realm* (required parameter)<br />
+  Enable security and Kerberos realm to use.
+Empty string disables security.
+  To enable security, there are required:
+  * installed Kerberos client (Debian: krb5-user/heimdal-clients; RedHat: krb5-workstation)
+  * configured Kerberos client (/etc/krb5.conf, /etc/krb5.keytab)
+  * /etc/security/keytab/dn.service.keytab (on data nodes)
+  * /etc/security/keytab/jhs.service.keytab (on job history node)
+  * /etc/security/keytab/nm.service.keytab (on node manager nodes)
+  * /etc/security/keytab/nn.service.keytab (on name nodes)
+  * /etc/security/keytab/rm.service.keytab (on resource manager node)

+* *authorization* (empty hash by default)

+It is recommended also to enable HTTPS when security is enabled.
+See [Enable HTTPS](#https).

-**Example 2**: One-node Hadoop cluster with security (add also the node section from the single setup above):
+**Example**: One-node Hadoop cluster with security (add also the node section from the single-node setup above):

     class{"hadoop":
       hdfs_hostname => $::fqdn,